Deltares/imod-python/README.rst

 4\.
 Create stress periods based on times assigned to boundary conditions
 --------------------------------------------------------------------------

-MODFLOW6 requires that all stress periods are defined in the time discretization package.
+MODFLOW 6 requires that all stress periods are defined in the time discretization package.
 However, usually boundary conditions are defined at inconsistent times. iMOD Python can help you to create a time discretization package that is consistent, based on all the unique times assigned to the boundary conditions.